Monday, Tuesday and Wednesday

 Reading is a lifelong skill that we try to develop as your child continues their journey through our school.
 We are keen to develop a love of books and escapism as early as possible.
 Last year we introduced ‘Reading Karate’.
 This is a reward based system for reading at home, which results in the children moving up through coloured ‘belts’ (wristbands) depending on how many ‘reads’ they have completed.
 We would greatly appreciate your support with this new initiative.

 Daily reading is very important and the children’s reading records will be checked daily to make sure that they are reading regularly.
 We endeavour to hear all children read at some point during each week, but this often takes place during Read Write Inc. lessons and wont always be recorded in their reading records.

 At St Uny Church of England Academy, we believe homework is anything children do outside of the normal school day that contributes to their learning, in response to guidance from the school.
 Homework encompasses a whole variety of activities instigated by teachers and parents/carers to support the children's learning.
 Homework will be initially be based on the current themes ‘Seasonal Changes’ and ‘Victorian Britain’.
 Attached to this page is the Chilli Challenge sheet based on the topic.
 Please encourage your children to take part in this creative homework.
 The children will receive certificates for their contribution and their work will be displayed on our celebration wall in key stage 1.
 Please ensure your child does a minimum of 10 points on the homework grid.

 Building Learning Power

-Our new learning power for this half term is 'Empathy & Listening' and we will be supporting all of our children to consider others during activities undertaken throughout the school day.
+Our new learning power for this half term is 'Reasoning' and we will be looking to inspire all of our children to be independent thinkers and engaged in their learning reasoning skills.